 As a matter of fact, the chatbot market is growing quickly and it’s said to reach 1.25 billion U.S. dollars in 2025.
 This could be the reason why organizations are looking into ways of using bots to help them become more efficient, and the IT service desk is one of the areas that could benefit from this technology.

-According to TechTarget, “a chatbot (sometimes referred to as a chatterbot) is programming that simulates the conversation or "chatter" of a human being through text or voice interactions.”
+When asked to define chatbot, TechTarget states, “a chatbot (sometimes referred to as a chatterbot) is programming that simulates the conversation or "chatter" of a human being through text or voice interactions.”